RAF Lakenheath: have US nuclear weapons returned to Britain?

 The nuclear sharing arrangement between the US and the European bases is part of NATO defence policy.
 In peace time, the nuclear weapons stored in non-nuclear countries are guarded by US forces, with a dual code system activated in a time of war.
 Both host country and the US would then need to approve the use of the weapons, which would be launched on the former’s aeroplanes.

-If the UK is now preparing to host US nuclear weapons, this major increase in NATO’s capacity to wage nuclear war in Europe is dangerously destabilising.
+This major increase in NATO’s capacity to wage nuclear war in Europe is dangerously destabilising.
 Their return will increase global tensions and put Britain on the front line in a NATO/Russia war.

 Furthermore, we have seen how the US’ nuclear-sharing has already had an escalatory impact on global tensions.
 Previously, the US was the only country in the world to station nuclear weapons outside its borders.
 But in 2023, Russia announced it had completed a transfer of nuclear weapons to be stationed in Belarus, with the country’s leader Vladimir Putin likening the development to NATO’s nuclear-sharing arrangement.
 The Russian government has also directly addressed the reports of US weapons coming to Britain, declaring it would be viewed as an “escalation”.